About

 Nick Kreter, Postdoctoral researcher

 Nick joined the lab as a Postdoctoral Scholar after completing his PhD at the University of Utah.
 His research focuses on the anticipatory and reactive control of common daily actions like walking.
-In his free time Nick likes to golf, hang out with his wife and dog, and check out local breweries..
+In his free time Nick likes to golf, hang out with his wife and dog, and check out local breweries.

-Catherine Sager, Master's student
+Catherine Sager, PhD student

 Ale Harris Caceres, Research Assistant

-Ale is a 3rd-year undergraduate student at the UO double majoring in Neuroscience and Human Physiology.
+Ale is a 4th year undergraduate student at the UO double majoring in Neuroscience and Human Physiology.
 She is interested in the mapping of motor functions in the brain as well as neurodegenerative diseases relating to motor function and memory.
 After completing her undergrad, Ale plans to attend medical school to become a physician.
 Ale also enjoys hiking, playing and watching sports, baking, traveling, and spending time with friends and family.

-Ella Diamond, Research Assistant
+Karla Barajas, Research Assistant

 Kaden Coulter, Research Assistant

-Kaden is a 3rd-year undergraduate student at UO, majoring in Data Science with a Domain in Biology.
+Kaden is a 4th year undergraduate student at UO, majoring in Data Science with a Domain in Biology.
 His passion lies in harnessing the power of large-scale statistical analysis, machine learning, and programming to provide insights into motor function, neural processes, and broader human health issues.
 Aspiring to become a Data Scientist, Kaden hopes to create models and scripts that aid in the exploration, research, and discovery of various biological functions.
 Kaden also enjoys snowboarding, hiking, sushi, and spending time with his family and friends.

 [Your name here]